hftsoi/symbolfit/README.md

 5) ```candidates_gof.pdf```: plots the goodness-of-fit scores.
 6) ```candidates_correlation.pdf```: plots the correlation matrices for the parameters of the candidate functions.

-Output files from an example fit can be found and downloaded at [here](https://github.com/hftsoi/symbolfit/tree/main/docs/demo/output_dir/toy_dataset_1) for illustration.
+Output files from an example fit can be found and downloaded [here](https://github.com/hftsoi/symbolfit/tree/main/docs/demo/output_dir/toy_dataset_1) for illustration.

 For detailed instructions and more demonstrations, please check out the Colab notebook and the documentation.